MikalMirkas/d2-writeups/_posts/2022-08-26-kings-fall.md

 - Jump on the tombship visible to the left as it intersects the third ship
 - Jump to the platform attached to the upcoming left side pillar

-This is a player respawn point.
+This is an optional player respawn point.
 Make the next jumps in order:
 - Jump on the tombship underneath the platform when it approaches
 - Jump on the tombship that spawns on the left as it intersects
-- Jump **over** the tombship that blocks the way of the one that is active
+- Jump **over** the tombship that blocks the way of the one that is active (you can also just move around it)
 - Jump on the tombship that spawns on the right
 - Jump on the tombship that spawns on the right
 - Jump on the tombship that spawns on the left
-- Jump on the tombship that spawns to the northwest
+- Jump on the tombship that spawns to the north
 - Jump to solid ground

 There are two sets of buttons here, one before the tombship and one afterwards.
 Any set being activated will deactivate the barrier that allows players on the ship to cross without being pushed into a death plane.